marcoaam/CV/README.md

 - Use of tools as Filezilla, MySql, MAMP.

 Experience
 ----------

-###Araulendez, C.A - Business owner and manager - Valencia, Venezuela
+###Araulendez, C.A - Business owner - Valencia, Venezuela
 **2011&mdash;2012**
 - Business Management.
 - Customer service.